Finding Repertoire for Piano

 Lists Canadian works for piano, harpsichord, and organ on deposit at the CMC, which are available for loan or purchase.

-The UWO Music Library subscribes to many periodicals of interest to pianists.
-Included are:
+Western Libraries subscribes to many periodicals of interest to pianists, including:

-A Subject search will retrieve all books owned by the UWO Music Library on the topic of the history of the piano:
+A Subject search will retrieve all books owned by Western Libraries on the topic of the history of the piano:

 Other valuable sources include: